Code-Institute-Submissions/the-shamans-cat/README.md

         * difficult to find information
 * On the other hand, some sites were very professional, custom made and looked very credible.
 These sites tend to belong to extremely successful Shamanic Practitioners who have large followings and, in some cases, give training.
 * Other sites of prominent Shaman are old-fashioned looking but due to the importance of the Shamanic Practitioner, users are more interested in the content than what the page looked like.

-In conclusion, this website needs the right amount of relevant, interesting and inspiring content, presented in a clear way which make it easy to read and navigate through, even for computer novices, leading the visitor to make contact with the practitioner.
+3. In conclusion, this website needs the right amount of relevant, interesting and inspiring content, presented in a clear way which make it easy to read and navigate through, even for computer novices, leading the visitor to make contact with the practitioner.

-### **Product Considerations**
-*How to rise above the competition and make this site special.*

-*	Mobile First, responsive approach to accommodate all user devices and screen types.
-*	A simple clean consistent appearance, using only a couple of colours and two typefaces, bright and uncluttered with an intuitive format and Informative headlines.
-*	Keep the content to a minimum whilst still providing the user with sufficient information for them to feel they comprehend enough of the healing processes, and pricing structure, to be able to book a session.
-This includes the use of descriptive text, images, diagrams, videos, FAQs, testimonials and blogs.
-*	Encourage users to return to the site for reference by providing good information and explanations.
-*	Facilitate easy contact with practitioner so any questions and concerns can be dealt with promptly, paving the way for the user to book a session, use of Call-To-Actions (CTAs).
-Multiple contact routes via social media links, as well as a contact form.

-### **How are potential clients going to find this website?**

-*	Word of mouth
-*	Search Engines – need to use Search Engine Optimization (SEO) e.g. research and use keywords.
-*	Add to Google Business
-*	Add location to Google Maps
-*	Cross-links to other sites
-*	Blogs and articles
-*	Join reference sites
-*	Subscription to listings

-USER Stories goes here???

-### **Potential Client Scenarios:**
+#### **Potential Client Scenarios**

 * Recommended, potential client looking to make contact to book a shamanic energy healing session